Koor sells another 5.5 million shares in Credit Suisse

 In July, Koor’s board approved a change in the company’s investment policy that would enable it to sell shares in Credit Suisse.

-“The company intends to continue to sell Credit Suisse shares in accordance with its policy,” Koor, a unit of IDB Holding Corp IDBH.TA, said in a statement.
+“The company intends to continue to sell Credit Suisse shares in accordance with its policy,” Koor, a unit of IDB Holding Corp, said in a statement.